develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 ## Installing Metamatic™ Router

-There are two options to install the Metamatic Router.
+There are two options to install Metamatic Router.
 The first option is just to install Metamatic™ framework like before:

 ```js
 npm i --save metamatic
 ```

-You can also install just the Metamatic Router as a standalone feature without state management features:
+You can also install just Metamatic Router as a standalone feature without state management features:

 ```js
 npm i --save @metamatic.net/metamatic-router